xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

 - Oracle SQL.
 - PostgreSQL.

-The following example illustrate how to **Create a test file from MyQSL** to conduct Data-driven testing.
+The following example illustrates how to connect to a built-in database by **Creating a test file from MyQSL**.

 **Pre-requisites**: